salhina/Embedded-Controller-for-UPS-System-with-Web-Based-HMI/README.md

 - **[3 Other Colleagues]** (Total team size: 4)

 For more details, visit [Nabil Salhi’s portfolio](https://salhina.github.io/) or connect on [LinkedIn](https://www.linkedin.com/in/nabil-salhi).

 ---

-## Suggestions for Future Improvements
-1. **Expand Control Logic**:
-   - Introduce load forecasting or predictive algorithms for better power management.
-2. **Enhanced Visualization**:
-   - Add historical data storage and playback functionality to the web interface.
-3. **Integrate IoT Features**:
-   - Enable remote monitoring via mobile applications or cloud platforms.
-4. **Hardware Optimization**:
-   - Explore more advanced microcontrollers or processors for better performance and scalability.

----